w3c/epub-wg/_minutes/2021-04-14-epub-locators.md

 … Case 5 - refer to a range of pages
 … [reading note from the doc]

-**Mary:** People still like page numbers because they are used to them
+**Mary Coe:** People still like page numbers because they are used to them
 … but once they look at the page number, they don't care, or use the range

 **Ronnie Seagren:** A range help tell you how much information you will find (ie it tells you size)